ominorda/guides/README.md

 # guides
-This repository store the guides of courses and other importan stuff about tecnology.
+This repository store the guides of courses and other important stuff about technology.